multi-library, cross-platform audio decoding

 with audioread.audio_open(filename) as f: print(f.channels, f.samplerate, f.duration) for buf in f: do_something(buf)

 Buffers in the file can be accessed by iterating over the object returned from audio_open.
-Each buffer is a buffer or str object containing raw 16-bit little-endian signed integer PCM data.
+Each buffer is a bytes-like object (buffer, bytes, or bytearray) containing raw 16-bit little-endian signed integer PCM data.
 (Currently, these PCM format parameters are not configurable, but this could be added to most of the backends.)

 Additional values are available as fields on the audio file object: